lina-l-hu/TANGENT/README.md

 \
 **SOON...**

-Currently, Tangent conversations are not live chats -- I hope to add this functionality via socket.io, and also implement a private chat as well.
+Currently, Tangent conversations are not live chats -- I hope to add this functionality via socket.io, and also implement a private chat feature.
 When Tangent is ready, I will be deploying it via Netlify.
 Follow to see future updates!